Find Trade Colleges

 The average amount in student loans that precision metal working majors at Elite Welding Academy take out while working on their Undergraduate Certificate is $7,790.

-Full Precision Metal Working at Elite Welding Academy Report
+Read full report on Precision Metal Working at Elite Welding Academy

-A rank of #4 on this year’s list means Ohio Technical College is a great place for precision metal working students working on their undergraduate certificate.
-Ohio Technical College is a fairly small private for-profit school located in the city of Cleveland.
+Out of the 30 schools in Ohio that were part of this year’s ranking, Ohio Technical College landed the # 4 spot on the list.
+Ohio Technical College is a fairly small private for-profit school located in the large city of Cleveland.

 Of the 32 students majoring in precision metal working at Ohio Technical College, 91% are male and 9% are female.